 There are two types of in-home care available in Maine: homemaker services and home healthcare.
 Homemaker services generally provide personal care and may also help with errands, chores, and housekeeping.
 Home healthcare can deliver these services and also offer medical care such as skilled nursing and medication management.
 Unlike assisted living care, in-home care is provided to people in their homes, making it a good choice for those who prefer to age in place.
 However, it doesn’t give seniors access to the social and recreational programming of assisted living communities.
 The average cost of homemaker services and home health aides is $5,720 per month.

-There are over 240 assisted living facilities in Maine with over 6,500 licensed beds.
+Over 240 assisted living facilities in Maine have over 6,500 licensed beds.
 One of the largest owners of assisted living, Atria manages two facilities in the state.
 Many of the ALFs in the state are

 Maine only borders one state but is close enough to Massachusetts that it should also be considered as an option.
 The cost of Assisted Living in New Hampshire averages $6,053 per month and $6,500 in Massachusetts.
 Both states have a higher average cost compared to Maine, but you could find something affordable.